-Staff should read the above document together with "What to do if you're worried a child is being abused: Advice for practitioners" (March 2015).
+Staff should read the above document together with Annex A of Keeping Children Safe in Education and "What to do if you're worried a child is being abused: Advice for practitioners" (March 2015).

-Through their day-to-day contact with pupils and direct work with families all staff in school have a responsibility to:
+Through their day-to-day contact with students and direct work with families all staff in school have a responsibility to:

-- Identify concerns early to prevent them from escalating - Provide a safe environment in which children can learn - Identify children who may benefit from early help - Know what to do if a child tells them he/she is being abused or neglected - Follow the referral process if they have a concern
+- Identify concerns early to prevent them from escalating; - Provide a safe environment in which children can learn; - Identify children who may benefit from early help; - Know what to do if a child tells them he/she is being abused or neglected; - Follow the referral process if they have a concern.